Please note - We DO NOT process payments for ANY violation from the states of IL, CA , or FL

 Q: What happens if I don't make payment on my accounts that have been turned over to GDOR?

-A: You will not be able to renew your registration OR sell your vehicle until your account(s) are paid.
+A: You will not be able to renew your registration on your vehicle until your account(s) are paid.

 Q: Can I make partial payments in order to have the hold removed from my registration?